Miss Universe Indonesia: History

 Puteri Indonesia organization was still sending Indonesia's representative for Miss Universe in 1995 and 1996, however from 1997 until 2004, its winners were forced to withdraw from competing at the Miss Universe pageant by the decision of the former First Lady, Mrs. Tien Suharto.
 Puteri Indonesia's winners were again sent to the Miss Universe after receiving support and permission from Megawati Soekarnoputri, the first-ever female president of Indonesia.
 The pageant has been held consecutively every year, with the winner and the runner-ups sent to participate in international beauty pageants, from Artika Sari Devi who represented Indonesia at the Miss Universe 2005 in Thailand until Laksmi Shari De-Neefe Suardana who represented the country in 2022.
 Under Puteri Indonesia organization, 19 representatives have been sent to Miss Universe pageant in 1995–1996, 2005–2020 and 2022.

 On February 8, 2023, the Miss Universe franchise in Indonesia was officially granted to a new organizing body with Poppy Capella as its national director and Eldwen Wang as its CEO and Communication Director, paving the way for the creation of the new Miss Universe Indonesia Organization under PT.
 Capella Swastika Karya, Inc. Under the new organization, a separate, standalone pageant is now responsible for the selection of the future Miss Universe Indonesia titleholders from 2023 onwards.
 The press launch of the pageants in Nusa Dua, Bali was attended by the Miss Universe 2022 R'Bonney Gabriel, 2nd runner-up and top 5 of Miss Universe 2022, Andreína Martínez and Gabriëla Dos Santos, respectively.

 On August 12, 2023, the Miss Universe Organization officially terminated their franchise contract with PT.
 Capella Swastika Karya and Capella after a sexual abuse scandal which happened at the Miss Universe Indonesia 2023 event.
 However, Fabiënne Nicole Groeneveld would still represent Indonesia in Miss Universe 2023.

 On July 18, 2024, it was announced that Indonesian actor and businessman Teuku Jordan Zacky was appointed as the new national director for Miss Universe Indonesia pageant.

-On May 5, 2025.
-Zacky announced on his Instagram account that he has resigned from his position since December 2024 after considering many factors, including the fact that the licensing of Miss Universe globally is not under the authority of individual countries, including Indonesia.
+On May 5, 2025, Zacky announced on his Instagram account that he has resigned from his position since December 2024 after considering many factors, including the fact that the licensing of Miss Universe globally is not under the authority of individual countries, including Indonesia.
 As a result, it was announced on May 23, 2025, that Indonesian supermodel Kelly Tandiono has taken over Zacky's position as the Miss Universe Indonesia national director.

+On May 5, 2026, Nawat Itsaragrisil, the president of the Miss Grand International organization and national director of Miss Universe Thailand, announced on his social media pages that he has acquired the Miss Universe Indonesia license, alongside Miss Universe Vietnam, Miss Universe Laos, Miss Universe Malaysia, and Miss Universe Singapore, effectively ending Kelly's tenure as national director.